 • irrigation and rainwater reservoirs

-• piping systems
+• piping and filtration systems

 • agricultural drip-feed installations (due to slime formation and possible blockages)